MiloBuwalda/uva-prog-c/info/10 Syllabus.md

 * Design and
 * Style.

-Know that CS50 draws quite the spectrum of students, including *those less comfortable*, *those more comfortable*, and those somewhere in between.
+Know that this course draws quite the spectrum of students, including *those less comfortable*, *those more comfortable*, and those somewhere in between.
 However, what ultimately matters in this course is not so much where you end up relative to your classmates but where you end up relative to yourself before you took this course.